 3. Wear Your Surgical Bra 24/7 Until Directed Otherwise

 When you awake from your New Jersey breast reduction surgery, you’ll be wearing a surgical bra.
 This garment is designed to help reduce swelling after your procedure.
 You’ll need to wear it all day, every day, until Dr. Comizio instructs you that you can take it off – typically for short periods of time at first, such as showering or bathing.

 4. Don’t Perform Any Heavy Lifting or Strenuous Activity Until Dr. Comizio Clears You to Do So

 For New Jersey breast reduction patients who are mothers and/or like to hit the gym, it can be hard to not pick up your small children or workout.
 But, you shouldn’t perform these activities when you are recovering from your procedure.
 Instead, take it easy, and wait until Dr. Comizio tells you that you can resume these activities before doing so.

 Smoking isn’t only bad for your overall health, it makes healing from surgery more difficult, too.
-If you smoke, you’ll need to quit before your surgery so that your surgery and recovery are not complicated due to your tobacco habit.
+If you smoke tobacco products or e-cigarettes, you’ll need to quit before your surgery so that your surgery and recovery are not complicated due to the negative effects of nicotine.
 If you need help quitting, talk to Dr. Comizio so she can help you get enrolled in a smoking cessation program.

 You Can Always Ask Us Any Questions